 3) Vegetarian on Multi-grain Bagel: lettuce, arugula, roasted red pepper, red onions, cucumbers, with pesto aioli.

-Also includes apple, juice, brownie, as well as maple cookies and water.
+Also includes apple, juice, strudel, as well as maple cookies and water.

 Remember to bring: